Mark-Renzi/Wireshark-Clone/README.md

 ./wireview {numPackets} {fileName}

 {numPackets}:
--1 for all packets in file
+-1 for all packets in file (if using network card as source, -1 will loop infinitely until Ctrl+C)

 {fileName}:
 name of file to open with extension